ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Contributing and reporting issues

-The source code of this component is available on GitHub in https://github.com/ckeditor/ckeditor5-angular.
+The source code of the rich text editor component for Angular 2+ is available on GitHub in https://github.com/ckeditor/ckeditor5-angular.